The rise of cities in the 18th century

 Depiction of a street seller offering colourful boxes, from William Craig's Itinerant Traders of London, 1804.View images from this item (31)

-Many 18th-century towns were grimy, over-crowded and generally insanitary places to be.
-London in particular suffered badly from dirt and pollution; so much so that candles were sometimes required at midday in busy shops owing to the smoggy conditions outside.
+Many 18th-century towns were grimy, overcrowded and generally insanitary places.
+London in particular suffered badly from dirt and pollution, so much so that candles were sometimes required at midday in busy shops owing to the smoggy conditions outside.
 Many travellers noted the ‘smell’ of London as they approached from far away, and letters received from the capital city were often said to have a ‘sooty’ odour.

 Alongside the stinking rivers and choking pollution of cities, open sewers ran through the centre of numerous streets.
 Gutters carried away human waste, the offal from butchers’ stalls and the tonnes of horse manure that were left daily on the streets.
-The roads of most towns and cities were unpleasantly dusty in the hot summer months and many became virtually impassable in the winter, owing to their muddy and flooded condition.
+The roads of most towns and cities were unpleasantly dusty in the hot summer months, and many became virtually impassable in the winter owing to their muddy and flooded condition.

 An Act for the better paving, cleansing and lighting the town of Cambridge

-Towards the end of the century small steps were made to improve these conditions in cities.
-Several ‘paving acts’ were passed in London during the 1760s, for example, that resulted in the more efficient drainage and mending of roads, in order to keep local trade flowing.
-Regular street cleaning was implemented to ensure a clear passageway for traffic while hazardous shop signs overhanging streets were ordered to be removed.
+Towards the end of the century small steps were made to improve these conditions.
+Several ‘paving acts’ were passed in London during the 1760s, for example, that resulted in the more efficient drainage and mending of roads, and helping to keep local trade flowing.
+Regular street cleaning was implemented to ensure a clear passageway for traffic, while hazardous shop signs hanging precariously overhead were ordered to be removed.

-Extract from an 'essay on the present state of our publick roads
+Extract from An essay on the present state of our publick roads

 Late 18th century description of London's new street lights

 The text in this article is available under the Creative Commons License.